BlinkTagInc/gtfs-to-html/www/docs/introduction.md

 ## GTFS-to-HTML on the web

-You can now use `gtfs-to-html` without actually downloading any code or doing any configuration. [gtfstohtml.com](https://gtfstohtml.com) provides a web based interface for finding GTFS feeds for agenices, setting configuration and then generates a previewable and downloadable set of timetables.
+If you'd like to try out GTFS-to-HTML, you can do so entirely in your browser. [run.gtfstohtml.com](https://run.gtfstohtml.com) provides a web based interface for finding GTFS feeds, setting configuration and then generating downloadable sets of timetables.
+Use `gtfs-to-html` without actually downloading any code or doing any configuration!